-The IS NOToperator can only be used with the EMPTYorNULL keywords.
-That is, it's used to search for issues where a specified field has a value.
+The "IS NOT" operator can only be used with EMPTY or NULL.
+That is, it is used to search for issues where the specified field has a value.

-Not all fields are compatible with this operator.
-For more details, seethe individual field reference.
+Note that not all fields are compatible with this operator; see the individual field reference for details.

-Find all issues that have one or more votes:
+· Find all issues that have one or more votes:

-'''

-votes is not empty
+''' votes is not empty

-'''

-'''

-votes is not null
+votes is not null '''

-'''